 Parker agrees with those survey findings.
 “Going into college, I was concerned about the ability to interact with professors.
 I was never once taught by a graduate student or a teaching assistant.
 Every single class was taught by a professor and I became friends with a lot of my professors.
 Pretty much every thing in class was case based.
 We rarely read out of textbooks.”

 Those highly favorable reviews confirm what Olin administrators say are some of the strengths of its undergraduate experience.
 They emphasize student partnerships with academic and career advisors throughout the program, along with the dedication of the faculty to the students, something that all schools claim but few truly deliver.
 Bottom line: Olin is among the top three undergrad business programs that alumni would recommend to close friends.

 All of these attributes lead to strong outcomes for Olin students, no doubt assisted by the required career-prep course taught by the staff of its Weston Career Center.
 Unlike most undergraduate programs we reviewed, Olin ‘s career center is dedicated to business students.
 Many other business schools send their students to university-run career centers.
 Nearly all students (98%) in the class of 2017 report having internships before senior year.
-Some 97% of the Class of 2016 landed jobs within three months after graduation, better than Wharton’s 91.7%, and among the highest employment rates for any business school.
-In fact, only four other schools had higher employment rates in 2016.
-The average salary for an Olin grad was $66,681, with 65% of the graduates reporting average bonuses of $7,428.
+Some 97.59% of the Class of 2017 landed jobs within three months after graduation.
+The average salary for an Olin grad was $67,948, with 81% of the graduates reporting average bonuses of $8,067.
 Put it all together and the typical Olin undergrad this year walked into a job paying total compensation of $74,482 in the first year.
 That’s a great return for a school without an East or West Coast advantage.

 What Alumni Say: